saach-i/CI-Project-1/README.md

 The code for all graphics are embedded in each script.

 # Data
 All the data files required to reproduce the results in this paper are stored in the Data folder.
-This study used  publicly available datasets from the TCGA HGSOC study, [previously published](https://www.nature.com/articles/nature10166).
+This study used publicly available datasets from the TCGA HGSOC study, [Integrated genomic analyses of ovarian carcinoma](https://www.nature.com/articles/nature10166).

 ***TCGA Ploidy data*** contains the ploidy data, the output from ABSOLUTE.